 Confidentiality, HIPAA & Privacy

-Confidentiality and privacy are two very basic ethical principles as well as consumer rights.
+Confidentiality and privacy are two basic ethical principles and consumer rights.
 All clients are entitled to privacy.
 The Health Insurance Portability & Accountability Act (HIPAA) is governmental regulations enforcing privacy acts that all clients are entitled to.

 Did you know....